SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-syllabus.md

 The grade breakdown is as follows:

 * 50% on progress/completion of final project;
+* 20% on app "teardown";
+* 10% on Clio Learning Modules (pass/fail)
-* 10% Legal Tech Assessment (advanced Microsoft Office and Acrobat skills);
+* 10% Legal Tech Assessment (advanced Microsoft Office skills);
-* 20% on participation;
+    * Full marks for "Intermediate"; Extra credit for "Qualified" or "Expert"
-* 20% on weekly journal entries.
+* 10% on weekly journal entries (pass/fail)
+* Feedback but ungraded small exercises, in and out of class

+You may receive up to a 10% adjustment in your final grade based on in-class participation.

 Attendance and punctuality are basic requirements for an effective discussion- and project-based course.
 Your frequency and quality of contribution to